 Before I forget, there are lots of Water Adventure Sports at the Patong Beach.
 From Parasailing to jet ski, you’ll get something to match your taste, but be sure to negotiate for the right price.

 After all this and more, the best thing about this Thailand trip was learning how kind and helpful the Thai people are.
 They smile at you, they bow down doing Namastey and they go out of their way to help tourists.
 This is something that I loved the most.
 I love to go to a country where the locals are friendly and warm.
-I found the same in Israel, where people came up to me and struck a conversation about India or just to ask how my vacation was going.
+I found the same during my life changing trip to Israel, where people came up to me and struck a conversation about India or just to ask how my vacation was going.
 Warmth is something I value a lot, even when travelling solo.
-Can’t say the same for Hong Kong though (maybe it’s the language issue, but I find the Chinese folks in Hong Kong to be borderline rude).
+Can’t say the same for Hong Kong though (maybe it’s the language issue, but I find the some “locals” in Hong Kong to be borderline rude)

 Lastly, I’ll just say that this Thailand trip and my roaming the streets of Phuket was an experience that made me look at Solo Travel with the same excitement that I had before I had my daughter.
 This Great Girly getaway planned by Thailand Tourism and Cox & Kings is going to stay with me forever.

 I will see you soon, Phuket!